OpenCTI-Platform/docs/docs/usage/filters-migration.md

     - The keys are of type string (no more static list of enums).
     - The 'values' attribute can no longer contain null values (use the 'nil' operator instead).

-- We also rename some filter keys, to be consistant with the entities schema definitions.
+- We also renamed some filter keys, to be consistant with the entities schema definitions.

 - We implemented the handling of the different operators and modes in the backend.

-- We introduced a new operator: 'nil' and 'not_nil', enabling to test wether an attribute is empty or not.
+- We introduced a new operator: 'nil' and 'not_nil', enabling to test if an attribute is empty or not.

 ## Warnings: what you should do to ensure a correct migration

-We wrote a migration to convert all the old stored filters (filters contained in streams, taxii collections, feeds, triggers, workspaces) in the new format.
+We wrote a migration to convert all filters created prior version 5.12 (filters contained in streams, taxii collections, feeds, triggers, workspaces) in the new format.
-But you might have things to change for your own bits of code (your own connectors, queries, python scripts...).
-For each filter you hardcoded, you should change the filters format in the new one.
+But you might have to change your own custom code (your own connectors, queries, python scripts...).
+For each filter that is hardcoded, you should change the filters format in the new one.

-To convert an old filters (in the old backend format) in the new format:
+To convert filters prior to version 5.12 in the new format:
 - rename the key if it is a key that has been changed in the migration.
+(The exhaustive list is in the "List of filter keys that have been renamed" section)
 - replace the 'filterMode' attribute name by 'mode'.
 - if 'values' = [null]: change the filter with:
     - values = []